craftercms/docs/source/reference/modules/deployer.rst

 |

-"""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""
-Disabling the Sandbox Whitelist
+Enabling the Sandbox Whitelist
-"""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""
 .. version_tag::
     :label: Since
     :version: 4.5.0

-It is possible to disable the whitelist to allow the execution of most expressions, in case you need to use a considerable number of expressions not included in the whitelist while keeping some basic restrictions.
+It is possible to only allow the execution of approved expressions included in a list to prevent operations that could compromise the system, by using the sandbox whitelist.
+To create your custom sandbox whitelist, see above.

-To disable the whitelist for all targets update the ``application.yaml`` configuration file:
+The sandbox whitelist is disabled by default.
+To enable the whitelist for all targets update the ``application.yaml`` configuration file:

 .. code-block:: yaml
     :caption: *CRAFTER_HOME/bin/crafter-deployer/config/application.yaml*